 Quickbooks Online Pricing

 If you need more than what Quickbooks Self-Employed is offering on their plans, try going for Quickbooks Online and starting with the Simple Start tier.
-For $25 a month, you’ll be able to track sales tax, integrate with e-commerce tools, create customized estimates, and more.
+It normally starts at $25 a month, but you can get it right now for just $12 a month for the first 3 months.
+With Simple Start, you’ll be able to track sales tax, integrate with e-commerce tools, create customized estimates, and more.

 The next plan option is the Essentials tier.
-At $40 a month, it offers the same benefits of the simple start plan, plus time tracking, more report options, the ability to manage and pay bills, and payroll.
+The usual price is $40 a month, but you can get it at half off right now for only $20 per month for the first three months.
+This plan offers the same benefits of the simple start plan, plus time tracking, more report options, the ability to manage and pay bills, and payroll.

 The last plan option is the Plus tier.
 I’d only recommend this plan if you’ll be working with inventory or if you have brick-and-mortar businesses, as the features align with those businesses better.
 You’ll also get access to all of the options that you would have in the essentials tier.